 Another such study suggests, "there would be fewer weak and moderate storms and more of the big damaging ones, which also are projected to be stronger due to warming."
 Researchers agree that the world would likely face stronger storms because of warming temperatures (Source).

 The overall strength of storms, as measured in wind speed, would rise by two to 11 percent.
 And an 11 percent increase in wind speed translates to roughly a 60 percent increase in damages (Source).

-The Atlantic Hurricane Season 2017 is a prime example with three back to back hurricanes within a month.
+The Atlantic Hurricane Season 2017 is a prime example of three back-to-back hurricanes within a month.
 Hurricane Harvey, Irma & Maria swept across Houston, Florida, and the Caribbean, killing several people (Source).

-With the advanced technologies, scientists are now able to forecast the storms and their path with very high accuracy.
+With advanced technologies, scientists are now able to forecast the storms and their paths with very high accuracy.
 They know about the developing storms in advance and are better prepared to deal with them.

 However, all such preparatory measures still lead to a huge economic loss to the governments.
 Battling climate change and limiting global warming seems to be the only solution, which could lead to a reduction in the severity of these tropical storms.

 We need to realize that if we further delay climate action, the costs will just get steeper over time.
 The cost of doing nothing will be far greater than the cost of taking action now before it is too late.

 Unfortunately, we will need to expect bigger hurricanes for the foreseeable future.

 Furthermore, "On Sept.
 15, 1999, the United Nations issued a report predicting that global [warming] will cause more frequent and more severe tropical storms, floods and tornadoes in the coming century" (Source).